Byvire/ofk_art/README.md

 there's a series of rounds, and in each round, the new value of a pixel is determined from the values of its neighboring pixels (and itself).

+Is the GPU version fast?
+Nope, not really.
+(I may make a better one.)

 # How to run

 ## Setup